jason-kerney/joyeuse/bin/types.md

 ```

 #### joyeuse-isJoyeuseColumnDefinition ####
-This function validates if an object is a column definiton.
-It returns true if the object is a column definiton.
+This function validates if an object is a column definition.
+It returns true if the object is a column definition.

 signature:
 ```